Road-tech/Hackintosh_Asus-H110s1_QL2X_DW1820A_OC/README.md

 # Hackintosh_Asus-H110s1_QL2X_DW1820A_OC
-Hackintosh for Asus-H110s1, QL2X, DW1820A, using Opencore and Support macOS 10.15.2
+Hackintosh for Asus-H110s1, QL2X, DW1820A, using Opencore and Support macOS Catalina

+---

+Already upgrade to Catalina 10.15.3

 ---